ghga-de/internal-file-registry-service/README.md

 #### files_to_register
 This event signals that there is a file to register in the database.
-The file-related metadata from this event gets saved in the database and the file is pulled from the staging bucket dto the permanent storage.
+The file-related metadata from this event gets saved in the database and the file is moved from the incoming staging bucket to the permanent storage.

 #### files_to_stage
 This event signals that there is a file that needs to be staged for download.
-The file is then copied over from the permanent storage to the outbox.
+The file is then copied from the permanent storage to the outbox for the actual download.
 ### Events published:

 #### file_internally_registered